deikdesign/css-linter/README.md

   1. Copy the repo link: https://github.com/deikdesign/css-linter.git
   2. Run git clone and paste the link
-  3. Tu run the file without a problem make sure to install Colorize gem: gem install colorize
-  4. Install gemfile by writing bundle install in terminal
+  3. Install gemfile by writing bundle install in terminal

   ## How to use
   After installing the colorize gem, run the following command.